 What’s even more interesting is the percentage of elemental strontium in each form.
 Strontium ranelate is comprised of 27.8% strontium and 72.2% ranelic acid.
 Meanwhile, strontium citrate features a 31% elemental strontium and only 69% citrate.
 Given that strontium test results are tied to the strontium ion, citrate is your best option to reap its bone-building benefits.

 The many benefits of strontium make it a great addition to your bone-health regime.

-Strontium citrate, the supplemental version of the mineral, has no known side effects and is well tolerated by the majority of people.
-It’s an effective addition to calcium and has certainly proven itself worthy of a spot in your medicine cabinet.
+Strontium citrate, the supplemental version of the mineral, has no known adverse side effects and is well tolerated by the majority of people.
+It’s an effective addition to calcium and has certainly shown itself worthy of a spot in your medicine cabinet.

 There are several strontium citrate products on the market, but only AlgaeCal’s Strontium Boost has been clinically tested.
 When taken in combination with AlgaeCal Plus, Strontium Boost has been shown to halt bone loss and actually stimulate bone building.
 Together, AlgaeCal Plus and Strontium create our Bone Builder Pack — the heart and soul of the AlgaeCal product lineup.